 These services are vital to ensuring that the fire and rescue community stays fit and healthy.
 A range of support is available, including advice, signposting, residential rehabilitation, mental and emotional wellbeing, and recuperation programmes.

 The Charity has three centres – in Devon, Cumbria and West Sussex – offering a range of support programmes including physical rehabilitation and recuperation, but also short breaks to give emotional recuperation to those who have suffered injury, illness, stress or bereavement.

 With no government funding, the Charity is completely reliant on the generosity and enthusiasm of its supporters.

 One of the Charity’s main income streams comes from recycling textiles and unwanted clothing.
 If you would like to support this scheme, the brightly coloured yellow clothing bins can be found at Service HQ at Five Rivers Health & Wellbeing Centre, Hulse Road, Salisbury and at the following fire stations:

-- Dorset – Beaminster, Bere Regis, Charmouth, Dorchester, Ferndown, Gillingham, Hamworthy, Lyme Regis, Maiden Newton, Sturminster Newton, Verwood, Westbourne, Weymouth
+- Dorset – Beaminster, Bere Regis, Bridport, Charmouth, Ferndown, Gillingham, Hamworthy, Maiden Newton, Sturminster Newton, Verwood, Westbourne, Weymouth

-- Wiltshire – Amesbury, Chippenham, Corsham, Cricklade, Devizes, Malmesbury, Melksham, Mere, Pewsey, Ramsbury, Royal Wootton Bassett, Salisbury, Stratton, Swindon, Tisbury, Warminster, Westbury, Wilton
+- Wiltshire – Amesbury, Chippenham, Corsham, Cricklade, Ludgershall, Malmesbury, Melksham, Mere, Pewsey, Ramsbury, Salisbury, Stratton, Swindon, Tisbury, Warminster, Westbury, Wilton